eoinkelly/notes/music/music.md

 * if you use ratios to tune your instrument it works fine for one octave root but the ratios do not hold if you use one of your other intervals as the root
 * => your music will sound good with one root but not in others
 * => you cannot move your composition around
-* you would have to re-tune your instrument
+* you would have to re-tune your instrument to play in a different key

 We fix this with "temperament" - we have to "temper" the intervals to make the tuning more versatile